JurajNyiri/HomeAssistant-Lights-App/README.md

 ## Supported devices

 Currently the 48m and the 5.5m variant are supported.
-If your device does not show up, check the available Bluetooth devices on your phone and add the name to the `SUPPORTED_BLUETOOTH_NAMES` in the `const.py`.
+If your device does not show up, check the available Bluetooth devices on your phone and add the name to the `SUPPORTED_BLUETOOTH_NAMES` in the `const.py` and please open PR.

 ## Usage